So you know about Space Mountain and Toy Story Mania.

 Have family pics taken

 You can have professional portraits taken of you and your family while you’re at Disney World.
 You’ll have the gorgeous resorts as a backdrop as they take dozens and dozens of photos.

 - Grand Floridian

 - Animal Kingdom Lodge

-You can choose from Professional Print packages or get all of your session images on the Professional Portrait CD (separate from Disney’s PhotoPass PhotoCD).
-Because the CD purchase gives you full copyright of your pictures, you can have prints done at less expensive places.
-And since they are kept separate on their own PhotoPass Card ID, you can use this online for the different products on Disney’s PhotoPass website.
+You can choose from Professional Print packages or get all of your session images on a flash drive (separate from Disney’s PhotoPass products).
+Because the flash drives gives you full copyright of your pictures, you can have prints done at less expensive places.

 Price: Varies, depending on what you order

 In the gift shops at Pirates of the Caribbean, Caribbean Beach Resort, and the Polynesian, you can buy a postage-paid coconut and mail it anywhere in the United States.
 Simply write on the flat service and drop it in the mail!

 Right when you walk into Magic Kingdom and just to the left, there is a place to get your hair cut called Harmony Barber Shop.
 This is an old-fashioned kind of place where you can get a quick trim or a full groom.